bukiadeniji/sensu2-pagerduty-plugin/README.md

 3. You know how to create sensu handlers

 # Installation
-The following steps are for Centos 7.
-However, it can be easily adapted to other OS
+The following steps were written and tested on Centos 7.
+However, it can be easily adapted to other OS.

+Log on to your Sensu Server, and execute the following.

 1. Install Pagerduty Repo